 In 1942, Warner Bros. released an animated short called The Dover Boys at Pimento University (or The Rivals of Roquefort Hall).
-Produced by Leon Schlesinger Productions and directed by Chuck Jones, this Merrie Melodies cartoon is significant for a couple of reasons.
-One, because The Dover Boys at Pimento University was one of the first animated shorts to break away from the so-called “Disney look.”
-And two, because it was one of the first animations to utilize an animation technique called the “smear.”
+Produced by Leon Schlesinger and directed by Chuck Jones, this Merrie Melodies cartoon is significant for a couple of reasons.
+The Dover Boys at Pimento University was one of the first animated shorts to break away from the so-called “Disney look,” but more importantly, this animation was one of the first to utilize an animation technique called the “smear.”
 And it was a game changer for animation in terms of look, style, and production time.

 Pink Panther – “Pinkfinger” (1965)